 The v.2.0 Superserver has active protection to make a brute-force attack more difficult.
-After a few failed attempts to log in, the user and IP address are locked for a few seconds, denying any attempt to log in with that particular user name OR from that particular IP address for a brief period.
+After a few failed attempts to log in, the user and IP address are locked for a few seconds, denying any attempt http://ibexpert.com/docu/ Printed on 2023/07/11 17:41 to log in with that particular user name or from that particular IP address for a brief period.